phpcl/phpcl_core_php8_developers/README.md

     * Ubuntu/Debian: [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/)
     * Fedora/CentOS/RedHat: [https://docs.docker.com/engine/install/fedora/](https://docs.docker.com/engine/install/fedora/)
 2. Use Linux for Composer to start the container locally:
-  * Using Linux for Composer Directly:
+  * From a Linux command prompt:
 ```
 cd /path/to/repo/%%FORK%%
-php vendor/bin/linuxforcomposer.phar docker:run start
+./lfc.sh start
 ```
-  * Or, alternatively, using the Linux for Composer Tools:
+  * From a Windows command prompt:
 ```
-cd /path/to/repo/%%FORK%%
+cd \path\to\repo\%%FORK%%
-php vendor/bin/phpcl-lfc-tools start
+lfc.bat start
 ```

 3. Find the container ID (which we refer to as `%%CONTAINER_ID%%` in this guide):